Institute for Nonpartisan Innovation(INI)

 🧭 Our Mission

-The Institute for Nonpartisan Innovation (INI) is a national research and engineering think tank co-powered by Vngle and CUNY.
-We operate at the intersection of community storytelling, verified technology, and societal advancement to close critical civic information gaps across the U.S.
+The Institute for Nonpartisan Innovation (INI) is a research and technology think and do-tank launched in collaboration with faculty, and programs across the City University of New York system.
+We operate at the intersection of community storytelling, verified technology, and applied research to close critical civic information gaps across New York City and the United States.

 26% of Americans trust news media